Email: info@mtrolls.com

 Weight Plates + Barbells

-Plates and barbells are a combination of free weights that are commonly used in compound lifts (i.e., deadlifts, squats, and bench presses) and Olympic lifts (snatches, clean and jerks, and their derivatives).
-I wish I could stop there, but there are many different types of plates and barbells.
+Plates and barbells are a combination of free weights.
+They are commonly used for compound lifts (i.e., deadlifts, squats, and bench presses) and Olympic lifts (snatch, clean and jerk, and their derivatives).

 As far as plates go, the two most common types are iron plates and rubber cushioned plates.
-While often used interchangeably, a good rule of thumb is that rubber plates tend to be used in Olympic lifts because they cause less damage to the floor when dropped, while iron plates are typically used in machines with plates, controlled exercises (i.e., squats, deadlifts, bench presses), and other free weights with plates.
+Although often used interchangeably, generally speaking, rubber plates tend to be used in Olympic lifts because they cause less damage to the floor when dropped, while iron plates are typically used on machines with plates, control exercises (i.e. squats, deadlifts, bench presses), and other free weights with plates.

 Some examples of different types of barbells include the EZ Curl Bar, Hex Bar, Olympic Bar, Weightlifting Bar, and Fixed Bar, which in my opinion resembles an overstretched dumbbell.
 Fixed barbells typically have a straight bar or a W-shaped bar similar to the EZ Curlbar.